AlisonW417/reading-round-up/notes.md

 - log books they have read/plan to read
 - enter information about books they have logged
 - rate books
-- see books rated by other users?
+- see books rated and logged by other users?
 - start a book club/discussion group (STRETCH GOAL)